bmartindev/LifeLog-website/README.md

    - Replace with: `href="https://apps.apple.com/app/your-app-id"`

 2. **Email Contact** (index.html)
-   - Find: `support@lifelog.app`
+   - Find: `support@thelifelogapp.com`
-   - Replace with your actual email
+   - Replace with your actual email if different

 3. **Privacy & Terms Links** (index.html)
    - Add actual URLs when you have these pages